My hobby amateur radio (ham radio)

 Ham radio activity from the 'Ginsberger Heide' park (POTA DE-0533)

-DX contact with low power on the 10m band in SSB over a distance of 8800km
+DX contact with low power on the 10m band in SSB over a distance of 8867km

-HF diploma from Spain earned with my low power ham radio station (20W)
+HF diplomas earned with my low power ham radio station (20W)

 Back to my homepage